lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

 Overview
 ========

-When either the **MTRotator** or **MTMount** components become unavailable during Simonyi operations, and you still want to continue testing and tracking, it's necessary to change the configuration of the **MTPtg** CSC to avoid entering into ``FAULT`` mode .
+This document provides step-by-step instructions for reconfiguring the **MTPtg CSC** of the Simonyi Telescope when either the **MTRotator** and/or **MTMount** components are unavailable.
+These changes are typically needed during hardware failures, maintenance, or subsystem testing when continued tracking or telemetry is still desired.

+In such non-standard operational conditions, it's possible to adjust the **MTPtg** configuration to prevent the system from entering a ``FAULT`` state, thereby allowing continued tracking using the remaining functional components.

+**The procedures outlined include:**

+* Transitioning the **MTPtg CSC** to ``STANDBY`` mode.
+* Modifying configuration files within the **MTPtg pod** to reflect the current hardware availability.
+* Restarting the **MTPtg CSC** to apply the new configuration.

 **Important Information before start.**

 .. warning::

-    Only proceed if you are authorized to change the configuration of the pointing component *MTPtg* of the Simonyi Telescope.
+    Only proceed if you are authorized to modify the **MTPtg** configuration of the Simonyi Telescope.
 ..

 .. warning::

-    Commissioning Scientists (ComSci) or Observing Specialist (OS) with the ArgoCD training and authorized on shift can change the version of *MTMount CSC* in *ArgoCD* to **mtmount-ccw-only**.
+    Commissioning Scientists (ComSci) or Observing Specialist (OS) with the ArgoCD training and authorized on shift can change the version of **MTMount CSC** in ArgoCD to **mtmount-ccw-only**.
     This configurations can deal with tracking without said component.
 ..